-Management of the UC solution can be divided into a few major aspects:
+Management of the UC solution can be divided into these major aspects:

 - System configuration.
 Managing installs and updates and setting system wide configuration parameters.
 This is typically undertaken by a system administrator with access to management applications and embedded system management tools. - User and service configuration.
 Managing re-usable roles and templates for different types of users and services.
 For a managed service, these templates would typically be defined by the service provider or reseller.
 For an enterprise, these templates would be managed by the user or group administrator. - User and service provisioning.
-Adding, updating and deleting users and their related devices and services, typically undertaken by the end-customer administrator using an administration portal.
+Adding, updating and deleting users and their related devices and services, typically undertaken by the end-customer administrator using an administration portal. - User administration.
+Management and administration for individual end-user services.
+This is typically undertaken by the user. - Technical support.
+Manages the underlying network and server infrastructure and performs alarm management and troubleshooting of UC systems.
+This is typically done by technical staff and IT support staff. - Customer support.
+Provides technical and administrative support to end-user administrators.
+This is typically undertaken by customer support staff in the service provider or reseller.